challet/DevBrow/README.md

+## Notes

+* The interface has been built with https://github.com/Semantic-Org/Semantic-UI (it has the same purpose than Bootstrap) and https://github.com/Semantic-Org/Semantic-UI-React
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts